cryptsetup-reencrypt - Man Page

 If used with --encrypt/--new option, the header file will be created (or overwritten).
 Use with care.

-LUKS2: For decryption mode the option may be used to export original LUKS2 header to a detached file.
+LUKS2: For decryption mode, the option may be used to export the original LUKS2 header to a detached file.
 The passed future file must not exist at the time of initializing the decryption operation.
-This frees space in head of data device so that data can be moved at original LUKS2 header location.
-Later on decryption operation continues as if the ordinary detached header was passed.
+This frees space in the head of the data device so that data can be moved at the original LUKS2 header location.
+Later on, the decryption operation continues as if the ordinary detached header was passed.

-WARNING: Never put exported header file in a filesystem on top of device you are about to decrypt!
+WARNING: Never put an exported header file in a filesystem on top of the device you are about to decrypt!
 It would cause a deadlock.

 --help, -?